amplitude/redux-query/README.md

 $ npm run build
 ```

-Then you can run the examples:
+Then you can run the example:

 ```sh
 $ cd examples/async